 Will agrees: “I like that I can run the mill by myself and that I can sharpen the blade without having to take it off the mill.
 My son in law sometimes helps with milling, it is his favorite thing to do on the ranch.”

-The ASM is operated with a patented Board Remover, which returns boards to either end of the mill and guarantees an almost effortless, high production rate.
+The ASM is operated with an automatic board remover, which returns boards to either end of the mill and guarantees an almost effortless, high production rate.
 The ASM revolutionised the portable sawmill market when it was first introduced in 2003, delivering increased and consistent commercial sawmill production with little effort.

 Says Will: “I made a few rookie mistakes in the beginning, mainly forgetting to swing the blade and sawing backwards.
 Milling with a circle saw is quite different from operating a bandmill.
 Once I felt more comfortable around the mill I could concentrate on sawing.”